 While communication and collaboration tools are vital for helping facilitate work, that's not all they do.
-They also play an important role in employee wellbeing and happiness.
-Research by Salesforce shows that 86% of employees and executives say a lack of effective communication is a main cause for workplace failures.
+They also play an essential role in employee well-being and happiness.
+Research by Salesforce shows that 86% of employees and executives say a lack of effective communication is the leading cause of workplace failures.

-Remote and hybrid teams aren't going anywhere — according to Statista, nearly 60% of the American workforce is at least partially remote, compared to just 17% before the COVID-19 pandemic.
-That rise in remote work means a rise in asynchronous communication and async tools.
-As companies adopt these tools and platforms, they develop messaging habits and frameworks, whether they're explicit or just a tacit part of the culture.
-But not having explicit frameworks you can share with your team leaves room for misalignment, frustration, and confusion.
+Remote and hybrid teams aren't going anywhere — according to Statista, nearly 60% of the American workforce is at least partially remote, compared to just 17% before the pandemic.
+That rise in remote work means a surge in asynchronous communication and async tools.
+As companies adopt these tools and platforms, they develop messaging habits and frameworks, whether explicit or implicit in the culture.
+However, not having explicit frameworks you can share with your team leaves room for misalignment, frustration, and confusion.

-That's why it's not always about what tool you use — it's about how you set your team up for successful communication, regardless of the platform.
-Teams need to establish communication guidelines, a process that takes five steps:
+That's why it's not always about what tool you use — how you set your team up for successful communication, regardless of the platform.
+Teams must establish communication guidelines, a process that takes five steps:

 - Putting the focus on wellness

 You can learn more and create your own communication guidelines from templates with our Definitive Guide to Communication for Hybrid Teams.

 As a bonus, you'll learn more about how you can use the power of Superhuman to use email intentionally and impactfully and as a tool for transparency, building even more trust in your organization and its communication.
 Communication tools, including email, can be compelling, but the first step is using them in ways that harness that power.